sanjibsinha/sanjibsinha/README.md

-# I know that I know nothing - Socrates

-## I greatly admire old Philosophers.
-Keeping Socrates in mind, I'm trying to share my little-learning-experiences on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com), and on C, C++ amd Game Development in - [https://sinhasanjib.com](https://sinhasanjib.com).
+# I'm trying to share my little-learning-experiences on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com), and on C, C++ amd Game Development in - [https://sinhasanjib.com](https://sinhasanjib.com).

-It will sound audacious and in contradiction with my belief if I say that I want to help beginners.
-I'd like to say, there are lot of tips and tricks that might be useful for Beginners.
+There are lot of tips and tricks that might be useful for Beginners.

-However, that might not come out true.
-If you don't find them useful, just forget and forgive.

 ## Getting Started